splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/2-put-together/2-5-setup-win-msys.md

 :::note[Which Terminal?]
 MSYS2 comes with a variety of terminal environments.
 The **MINGW64** terminal environment is recommended for 64-bit computers (MINGW32 for 32-bit) as it has been found to support the C# and C++ terminal commands you will use.

-Therefore, you should use the **MSYS2 MINGW64** terminal, which you can find by searching "Mingw64" in the Windows Start menu and selecting the **MSYS2 MINGW64** App.
+Therefore, you should use the **MINGW64** (MSYS2 MINGW64) terminal, which you can find by searching "mingw64" in the Windows Start menu and selecting the **MSYS2 MINGW64** App.
 :::

 :::tip[Pin it!]
 To make it easier to open each time, you can pin your terminal to the Taskbar.

-- Open the MSYS2 MINGW64 App.
+- Open MINGW64 terminal.
 - Right-click on the MSYS2 App icon in the taskbar (shown in the orange box in the image below).
 - Select "Pin to taskbar" (shown in the pink box):